 Jarre’s score was to be recorded by the London Philharmonic with a subsidy from the British government, which required the conductor to be British.
 Adrian Boult was duly brought in for a rehearsal, but when Jarre began to explain the technicalities of synchronising the music of the orchestra with film footage, Boult withdrew and Jarre himself conducted.
 Boult’s name remained on the film credits to safeguard the subsidy, but Jarre was credited on the LP.

 There are two recorded versions of Jarre’s Lawrence music: his own soundtrack with the London Philharmonic and a more recent one conducted by Tony Bremner with the Philharmonia.
 Bremner’s sound is far better.
 There are some passages here which do not appear in Jarre’s version.
 The first appearance of the main theme is even more stomach-punching.
 But there is something soupy in the way the brass play under Bremner.
 This is the main defect of this version.
-And the ppppppppianissimo, if I can coin a word, at the beginning of the section called Miracle under Jarre, which must surely be the quietest sustained note in all of recorded orchestral music, is barely piano.
+And the ppppppppianissimo, if I can coin a word, at the beginning of the section called Miracle under Jarre, which must surely, in its LP impression, be the quietest sustained note in all of recorded orchestral music, is barely piano.

 The theme of Born Free is not so different from, sounds like a variation of, the Lawrence theme, but is merely a vulgarly sentimental film tune.